 Following an extensive stakeholder engagement process and a detailed review of the current cap of $7,500 for a Four-Star Parent Aware-Rated program for an early learning scholarship, Minnesota Department of Education (MDE) Commissioner Mary Cathryn Ricker has determined that an increase in the cap is warranted.
 In accordance with the statutory language, the cap will first be increased for FY 2021 for children who have a priority status of being the child of a teen parent under the age of 21 pursuing a high school diploma or GED; in foster care; in need of child protection services; or experiencing homelessness within the last 24 months.
 The scholarship award cap will be phased in, beginning with up to $10,000 for a Four-Star Parent Aware-Rated program and $7,500 for a Three-Star for just scholars with priority status.
 With incremental increases based on available funding, the goal is to increase the scholarship cap to eventually align with the Child Care Market Rate study at the 75th percentile.
 In FY 2022, the raised cap may be expanded to include the general population of scholarship recipients as funds allow.

-Direct questions related to an individual child’s scholarship to the area administrator for Pathway I scholarship awards or the awarding program if a Pathway II scholarship.
+Direct questions related to an individual child’s scholarship to the area administrator of the Pathway I scholarship or the awarding program if a Pathway II scholarship.

-Where Can my Child Use a Pathway I Scholarship?
+Where Can my Child Use a Pathway I Early Learning Scholarship?

 Scholarship amounts are based on the Parent Aware rating level of the program you choose.

-Families interested in applying for an Early Learning Scholarship should contact the Area Administrator serving their county.
+Families interested in applying for an Early Learning Scholarship through Pathway I should contact the Area Administrator serving their county.
 Learn more about area administrators

-Where Can my Child Use a Pathway II Scholarship?
+Where Can my Child Use a Pathway II Early Learning Scholarship?

-Pathway II Scholarships are awarded to families through an eligible Four-Star Parent Aware Rated program.
+Pathway II scholarships are awarded to families through an eligible Four-Star Parent Aware Rated program.
 These include Head Start, school district prekindergarten and preschool programs, and child care programs.
-Programs participating as a Pathway II site receive Pathway II Scholarships funds for up to 12 months.
+Programs participating as a Pathway II scholarship administrator receive Pathway II scholarship funds for up to 12 months.

-To review data and reports about the Early Learning Scholarship Program, visit the Early Learning Scholarships webpage
+To review available data and reports for the Early Learning Scholarships Program, visit our other Early Learning Scholarships webpage